gund/eslint-plugin-deprecation/README.md

 ### Disallow usage of deprecated APIs (`deprecation`)

-Reports usage of any code marked with a [`@deprecated` JSDoc tag](https://jsdoc.app/tags-deprecated.html), including browser APIs, Node.js APIs, library APIs, etc.
+Reports usage of any code marked with a [`@deprecated` JSDoc tag](https://jsdoc.app/tags-deprecated.html).
+For example, this includes browser APIs, Node.js APIs, library APIs and any other code that is marked with this tag.

 #### Rule Details